renjithbz/boonze/exampleSite/content/industry.md

       objective.
 All the optimizations (bid changes, pausing / adding keywords, changing ad copy) were performed manually to achieve the desired results, which we did.
   - title: Educational Institutes
     content: Both online and offline.
-Client revenue is based on signups.
-Thus extensive optimization was performed on a customized basis for the specific needs of each particular advertiser - maximizing the number of signups within the given budget.
+Client revenue is based either on signups or end enrolments.
+Thus extensive optimization is performed on a customized basis for the specific needs of each particular college, university, or aggregator.
+      We work tirelessly to maximize the number of signups within the given budget.

 ---